brnt/openwrt-hd44780/README.md

     fs.writeFileSync(data_file, "\1\1");
     fs.writeFile(data_file, 'hello world\n' + Math.random()));

+Newline characters are automatically converted to the LCD's next line command, so the output here would be:

+    hello world
+    0.13524234984187

-And here's the same thing again in Lua:
+And here's a similar thing, in Lua this time:

 	local lcd, err = io.open('/dev/hd44780', 'w')
 	if not lcd then return print(err) end